-The Bachelor of Music (Emphasis in Music Education) is the degree which best prepares the student to complete the Master of Arts in Teaching (M.A.T.) degree.
+The Bachelor of Music-Music Education (Pre-Teaching) is the degree which best prepares the student to complete the Master of Arts in Teaching (M.A.T.) degree.
 This course of study is designed for those students who plan to teach music at the elementary or secondary level.

 Bachelor of Music in Performance